 In animals, the control and coordination movements are provided by nervous and muscular systems.
 The nervous system sends messages to and away from the brain.
 The spinal cord plays an important role in the relay of messages.

 In the absence of this system of control and coordination, our body will not be able to function properly.
 For example, when we accidentally touch a hot utensil, we immediately withdraw our hand.
 In the absence of nerve transmission, we will not withdraw our hand and may get burnt.

 Q10.
 How are involuntary actions and reflex actions different from each other?

 Ans: Involuntary actions cannot be consciously controlled.
 For example, we cannot consciously control the movement of food in the alimentary canal.
 These actions are however directly under the control of the brain.

-On the other hand, the reflex actions such as closing of eyes immediately when bright light is focused show sudden response and do not involve any thinking.
-This means that unlike involuntary actions, the reflex actions are not under the control of brain.
+On the other hand, the reflex actions such as the closing of eyes immediately when bright light is focused show sudden response and do not involve any thinking.
+This means that, unlike involuntary actions, reflex actions are not under the control of the brain.